-- potential for efficient transfer of non-human cargo like packages, water or garbage;
+- potential for efficient transfer of non-human cargo like packages, water, garbage and recyclables;

-- improved integration of Starlite Pines neighborhood with the Transit Area;
+- integration of Starlite Pines neighborhood with the Transit Area;

 - prestige value to the City for building the first PRT in the country;

-- helps accomplish goals of the Milpitas Climate Action Plan;
+- supports the goals of the Milpitas Climate Action Plan;

 * This lunch-time figure follows from the transportation literature: